 Beside the risk of missing database management and lack of unified business intelligence, departments plan isolated from each other.

 The multidimensional model allows employees to work with templates rather than isolated departmental reports.
-Advanced Budgeting loads data from any kind of sources (i.e.: ERP, SAP, Oracle, Navision, Excel, txt, etc.) and share data among departments based on pre-built logic and frequency (i.e.: sales forecast between sales representatives and production)
+ABUX loads data from any kind of sources (i.e.: ERP, SAP, Oracle, Navision, Excel, txt, etc.) and share data among departments based on pre-built logic and frequency (i.e.: sales forecast between sales representatives and production)